Tell me more about Developmental Disabilities

 Abilities United Service Questions

-How can I talk to the Executive Director?
+How can I talk to the Chief Executive Officer?

-- Lynda Steele, our Executive Director is always interested and available to talk to our participants and their families or caregivers.
-She can be reached at 650-494-0550 or via email
+- Charlies Weidanz, our Chief Executive Officer is always interested and available to talk to our participants and their families or caregivers.
+He can be reached at 650-494-0550 or via this Contact Form

 If I have a concern about a Abilities United program what do I do?